jorikvanveen/chatgpterm-rs/README.md

 # ChatGPTerm

-A simple TUI that acts as a simple wrapper to the ChatGPT.
+A simple TUI that acts as a simple wrapper to the ChatGPT API.
 Written in rust.

 ## How to use
 You'll need an API key from OpenAI.
 You can generate one [here](https://platform.openai.com/account/api-keys).